pyxtal.symmetry module

 [['4b'], ['8f']]],

-[False, True, True, True, False, True, True, True])
+[False, True, True, True, False, True, True, True],

-or search the subgroup information
+Or search the subgroup information:

 >>> g.get_max_t_subgroup()['subgroup']